• Skip to primary navigation

 Notes

-The drying time for making Crispy Nuts will vary depending on the type of nut you use.
+The drying time may vary depending on the type of nut you use.
 Test for dryness by feeling the nuts.
 If they feel dry, taste one.
 If it has a crunchy exterior, they are dry.
 If you are not sure, leave them to dry for another hour or so.

 Find this recipe and video at https://marysnest.com/how-to-make-crispy-pecans-easy-to-digest/